 Fund and Texas Pacific Group’s (TPG) Rise Fund

-—where Bridgespan partnered to develop and deliver rigorous, quantitative impact underwriting, as detailed in Harvard Business Review’s
+—where Bridgespan partnered to develop and deliver rigorous, quantitative impact underwriting, as detailed in the Harvard Business Review’s

 “Calculating the Value of Impact Investing

 .”
 Michael has also worked with institutional, family, and corporate philanthropists, including The Bill & Melinda Gates Foundation, The Ford Foundation, and The MacArthur Foundation.

 .”
 Michael has also contributed to the U.S. Impact Investing Alliance

 , leading a Bridgespan team that supported the development of a first-ever bipartisan policy agenda